All India Women’s Conference: AIWC History and Initiatives

 All India Women’s Conference

-The All India Women’s Conference is an organization primarily dedicated to improving women’s education and social development in India.
-It is one of the oldest women’s organizations, with over a hundred branches located across the country.
+The All India Women’s Conference is an organisation primarily dedicated to improving women’s education and social development in India.
+It is one of the oldest women’s organisations, with over a hundred branches located across the country.
 The AIWC members are continuously striving to work on diverse issues such as education, economic independence, development, and so on.
 Over the years, the AIWC has gained Observer Status with UNFCCC and Consultative status with the United Nations (ECOSOC).

 Credit- X.com